trackmania-rl/tmrl/README.md

 If for any reason you do not wish to use TLS (not recommended), you should still at least use a custom password in `config.json` when training over a public network.
 HOWEVER, DO NOT USE A PASSWORD THAT YOU USE FOR OTHER APPLICATIONS.
-This is because, without TLS encryption, this password will be readable in the packets sent by your machines over the network.
+This is because, without TLS encryption, this password will be readable in the packets sent by your machines over the network and can be intercepted.

 # Autonomous driving in TrackMania

 ## TrackMania Roborace League

-We host the [TrackMania Roborace League](readme/competition.md), a fun way of benchmarking self-racing approaches in the TrackMania2020 video game.
+We host the [TrackMania Roborace League](readme/competition.md), a fun way of benchmarking self-racing approaches in the TrackMania 2020 video game.
 Follow the link for information about the competition, including the current leaderboard and instructions to participate.

-Regardless of whether they want to compete or not, ML developers will find the [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) useful for creating advanced training pipelines in TrackMania.
+Regardless of whether they want to compete or not, ML developers will find the [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) handy for creating advanced training pipelines in TrackMania.

 ## TrackMania Gymnasium environment
 In case you only wish to use the `tmrl` Real-Time Gym environment for TrackMania in your own training framework, this is made possible by the `get_environment()` method: